WHAT DOES THERAPY LOOK LIKE?

 The mess sorts out into different parts that I can pick up and feel.
 They are part of a common stream.
 They have sharp edges and can hurt.

-I am clearly more engaged with the process and still not solid.
+I am clearly more engaged with the process, yet still not solid.
 I am looking, but not feeling.
+Trying to figure out what this is that I have been holding, but not admitting it is mine yet.

-I am holding my cracking self in my lap, surrounding this part of myself with love and support for my own being.
+I am holding my own cracking self in my lap, surrounding this part of myself with love and support for my own being.
 I am solid and fragmenting at the same time.
+Eventually I’ll come to the realization that all of this is mine and stop rejecting it as other.

 And here I am.
 Standing.
-Finding my boundaries and my being between sky and earth.
+I have not quite put down the boulder, but it has transformed into tangled lines from different places in my body.
+Finding my boundaries, standing between sky and earth.
 I feel strings of attachment to my past, to my present, to my truth.